Kung0605/Debug-Support-for-Aquila-core/readme.md

-# RISCV debug module for Aquila Core
+# Debug Support for Aquila core
 ## Abstract
 Due to the increasing complexity in modern microprocessor, the Debug Module(DM) become much more important nowadays to help user to understand and change the state of processor, so users can find out where is the bug more easily.
 For processor designer, DM can also help them to check the functionality of processor is correct or not.

-This study implement a DM partially compatible with [riscv-debug-release 0.13.2](https://riscv.org/wp-content/uploads/2019/03/riscv-debug-release.pdf), and also add some hardware extension in Aquila core to work with DM.
+This study implement a DM partially compatible with [RISCV-debug-release 0.13.2](https://riscv.org/wp-content/uploads/2019/03/riscv-debug-release.pdf), and also add some hardware extension in Aquila core to work with DM.
 ### Features
 - Functionality
 	- halt, resume, step, reset on a hart
-	- memomy access
+	- memory access
 	- registers(GPRs/CSRs) access
 	- hardware breakpoint
 - HW requirement
     - can be synthesized on Xilinx arty-a7100t
-    - connected to host PC via USB with the help of [Xilinx BSCANE2 primitive](https://docs.amd.com/r/2021.1-English/ug953-vivado-7series-libraries/BSCANE2), no extra jtag cable is required
+    - connected to host PC via USB with the help of [Xilinx BSCANE2 primitive](https://docs.amd.com/r/2021.1-English/ug953-vivado-7series-libraries/BSCANE2), no extra JTAG cable is required
 - SW requirement
-    - use [openocd-riscv](https://github.com/riscv-collab/riscv-openocd) to connect debug module and host PC
+    - use [openOCD-riscv](https://github.com/riscv-collab/riscv-openocd) to connect debug module and host PC
     - build [riscv-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain/tree/master) and debug with gdb

-### Compability to RISCV-debug specification
+### Compatibility to RISCV-debug specification
 **Feature**                            | **Support**
 -------------------------------------- | --------------------------------------------------------------------------------------
 Hardware trigger        | Support up to 32 breakpoints, while watchpoint are not implemented currently.